Akuli/oomph/README.md

                     - why is this list so deeply nested lol

 Design questions to (re)think:
+- `from "lib.oomph" import foo` syntax?
+    - Advantage: no need to write `lib::` in front of everything, can improve readability
+    - Disadvantage: makes things more complicated in several ways
+        - Imports can't be sorted line-by-line alphabetically
+        - An import can span multiple lines, with lots of stuff imported
+        - More work to implement
 - `union` syntax: should it be one-line `Union(Foo, Bar)` instead of `Foo` and `Bar` on separate lines?
 - rename `switch` to `match`? note that `match` is a beautiful variable name